Updates & New Initiatives

 Application & Admission Information

-Applicants must have earned a minimum of a B.A. or B.S. (but are strongly encouraged to have a Master’s degree) with a GPA of 3.0 or better.
+Applicants must have earned a Master’s degree with a GPA of 3.0 or better.

 Additionally, applicants will be required to have some background in psychology (ie., courses in learning, advanced experimental psychology, developmental disabilities, behavior analysis, etc.).
 Background in special education and/or field-based experience in behavior analysis are an added strength.